 - There may be two or more separate rotations per trimester. - Students may not make changes to their clinical assignment schedule.
-The schedules are made to provide equitable learning experiences for all students. - Students may request a change and the request will be considered.
-If it is approved the student will be notified. - Changes in clinical assignments are not to be made except by the clinical coordinator or Program Chair. - Students will attend clinical experience typically 7:30 am to 4 pm.
+The schedules are made to provide equitable learning experiences for all students. - Students may request a change in writing to the clinical coordinator and the request will be considered.
+If it is approved, the student will be notified. - Changes in clinical assignments are not to be made except by the clinical coordinator or Program Chair. - Students will attend clinical experience typically 7:30 am to 4 pm.
 There may be slight variations depending on the routine hours of the individual sites.
-Evening shifts are highly recommended. - The number of students assigned to a clinical setting will not exceed the number of clinical staff assigned to the radiography department.
-The student to radiography clinical staff ratio is 1:1.
+Evening shifts are highly recommended, but require advance approval by the clinical coordinator. - The number of students assigned to a clinical setting will not exceed the number of clinical staff assigned to the radiography department.
+The student to radiography clinical staff ratio is 1:1. - A student will receive a written warning if asked to leave a clinical site.
+The second occurrence may result in the student being dismissed from the program.